a7ul/blog/src/pages/graphql-auth/index.md

 ## Basic all or nothing approach

-In the initial stages of building our GraphQL application, the most basic approach we can do is deny unauthorized or users with incorrect roles the ability to execute a query at all.
-Since this is an all or nothing approach, it could also be used in highly restrictive environments that provide no publicly accessible fields or like an internal tool or an independent microservice that shouldn't be exposed to the public.
+In the initial stages of building a GraphQL application, the most basic approach to authorization we can follow is to deny users with incorrect permissions / roles the ability to execute any query.
+This is an all or nothing approach, hence it could also be used in cases such as highly restrictive environmetns that provide no publicly accessible fields or maybe we have an internal tool / microservice that shouldn't be exposed to the public.

 ```js
 context: ({ req }) => {